davidfowl/aspnetvnextwebapiapp/Generations.md

 Each generation enables more features, which means it's available on fewer platforms.
 As the platforms rev, their newer versions jump up into newer generation buckets.
 Platforms which have stopped revving -- like Silverlight on the phone -- will only ever be available in the earliest generations.

+### What determines when a generation versions?
+The generation is determined by a set of **Core API surface** that must be available on all platforms that support that generation.
+This core set of API surface is **TBD**.

 ### NuGet mapping
 When building a NuGet package, specifing folder with the mapping is enough to indicate what platforms your package targets.